 Sculptures, Statues and Installations

 If the appearance of three dimensions is not enough for you, sculptures, statues, and installations provide the real deal; art in three dimensions.
 Coming in all shapes and sizes, sculptures and statues, which were original works of wood, stone, metals, and clay, can now also be made of almost anything.
 Food, recycled waste, organic materials, paper, books, and bones are just a few of the more unusual materials artists have used to create some truly inspired and thought-provoking works.
 Installations are 3 dimensional by nature and tend to be site-specific but are more all-encompassing than other forms allow for, as the installation can use the entirety of the space that it is housed in.
+Take a minute to explore our photo printing and framing services.

 Have a scout about – try googling some of these terms and see what comes up to catch your eye.Turn Your Favourite Family Photos into high-quality Canvas Prints.
 Get Exciting offers on purchasing!
 Click here to get drafting and have a go at creating your own 3D canvas Prints today..